 In use cases with a TN delegation, the TN Delegee has provided a list of O-SPs it intends to originate calls through to the TN Assignee, for use in TN Assignee’s authorization requests.
 Where the delegee is a C2 entity it must receive this information from Customer.

-Editor’s note: Example transactions for enterprise (EV) identity validation, TN assignment/delegation, C2 authorization, and O-SP TNLoA subscribe/notify to be provided.

 Authentication of indirect calling entities

 In the cases where the TN User is the direct Customer with a UNI interface to the O-SP, no additional authentication methods over and above standard UNI authentication (e.g. user-based authentication, device registration, IP whitelists, protected network paths, etc.) are needed to determine the identity of the TN User which is also the Customer.
 That identity is then directly available to the OSP to match against TN authorizations provisioned locally or learned through a TNLoA exchange.
 In cases where the TN User is not the direct Customer of the O-SP, in particular where it is a C2 entity placing calls through a Customer’s platform that are relayed to the O-SP through the Customer’s UNI, the O-SP may require an additional identity and authentication transaction to match the C2 entity to a TN User known through TNLoA authorization transactions.
 PKI signing and verification provides one way for an O-SP to identify and authenticate an indirectly known entity.
 The C2 UAC may populate a SHAKEN Identity-like header (user Identity header) that the O-SP will receive through the Customer UNI.
 The user Identity header will be signed using the C2’s EV credentials, and the corresponding certificate and its URL must be available to the O-SP.
 The O-SP will verify the signature and read the EV (enterprise) identity from the certificate to match authorization entries in the Customer record.
 The header can use the SHAKEN PASSporT format but should be distinguished from a SHAKEN (O-SP-populated) Identity header so that it is treated as part of a UNI transaction and not subsequently forwarded across the NNI.
 For instance, it can be passed with the header name “P-User-Identity” or something similar.
 The population and verification of the SHAKEN PASSporT payload claims is modified due to the payload containing user-asserted claims and not values determined by the O-SP.
 The recommended use is as in SHAKEN [Ref 1] except for the following modified usage: